 Technology Governance at CCU

-Effective and forward-thinking information technology governance is dependent upon a collaborative process from which University-wide priorities and assets are determined based on the University's strategic direction toward providing emerging, reliable, and cost-effective technology resources and services to enhance student learning and improve teaching as well as augment research and administrative functions.
+Effective and forward-thinking information technology governance is dependent upon a collaborative process from which University-wide priorities and assets are determined based on the University's mission and strategic direction toward providing emerging, reliable, and cost-effective technology resources and services to enhance student learning and improve teaching as well as augment research and administrative functions.
 This shared oversight ensures the non-redundancy and compatibility of technology resources with existing and planned infrastructure, optimal deployment and integration of technology solutions, negotiation for advantages, and the safety and security of information.

 University Technology Council